The Best Extra Añejo Tequilas

 • 2

-Herradura Selección Suprema Extra Añejo is made from 100% estate-grown blue weber agave, harvested 10 years after planting.
-The tequila spends its time in imported American oak barrels for several years (49 months, to be exact), before bottling at 40% abv.
-It's produced at Casa Herradura (NOM 1119), which is located in Amatitán and part of Jalisco's Tequila Valley (lowlands).
+Introduced in 1994, Herradura Selección Suprema Extra Añejo is made from 100% estate-grown blue weber agave, harvested 10 years after planting.
+The tequila spends its time in imported American oak barrels for several years (49 months, to be exact), before bottling at 80 proof.
+It's produced at Casa Herradura (NOM 1119), which is located in Amatitán and part of Jalisco's Tequila Valley (Lowlands).

 • 1